-Table 8 through Table 10 list the EPC device pins.
+The following tables list the EPC device pins.
 These tables include configuration interface pins, external flash interface pins, JTAG interface pins, and other pins.

-Table 8.
-Configuration Interface Pins
+Table 8: Configuration Interface Pins

-Pin Name Pin Type Description DATA[70] Output Configuration data output bus.
+Pin Name Pin Type Description DATA [70] Output Configuration data output bus.
 DATA changes on each falling edge of DCLK.
 DATA is latched into the FPGA on the rising edge of DCLK.
 DCLK Output The DCLK output pin from the EPC device serves as the FPGA configuration clock.
-DATA is latched by the FPGA on the rising edge of DCLK. ncs Input The n CS pin is an input to the EPC device and is connected to the FPGA's CONF_DONE signal for error detection after all configuration data is transmitted to the FPGA.
-The FPGA will always drive n CS and OE low when n CONFIG is asserted.
-This pin contains a programmable internal weak pull-up resistor of 6 K Ω that can be disabled or enabled in the Quartus II software through the Disable nCS and OE pull-ups on configuration device option. nINIT_CONF Open-Drain Output The $ninit{CONF}$ pin can be connected to the $nconfig$ pin on the FPGA to initiate configuration from the EPC device using a private JTAG instruction.
-This pin contains an internal weak pull-up resistor of 6K Ω that is always active.
-The INIT_CONF pin does not need to be connected if its functionality is not used.
-If $ninit{CONF}$ is not used, $nconfig$ must be pulled to V{CC} either directly or through a pull-up resistor.
+DATA is latched by the FPGA on the rising edge of DCLK. nCS Input The nCS pin is an input to the EPC device and is connected to the FPGA's CONF_DONE signal for error detection after all configuration data is transmitted to the FPGA.
+The FPGA will always drive nCS and OE low when nCONFIG is asserted.
+This pin contains a programmable internal weak pull-up resistor of 6 KW that can be disabled or enabled in the Quartus II software through the Disable nCS and OE pull-ups on configuration device option. nINIT_CONF Open-Drain Output The ninit_conf pin can be connected to the nconfig pin on the FPGA to initiate configuration from the EPC device using a private JTAG instruction.
+This pin contains an internal weak pull-up resistor of 6K W that is always active.
+The init_conf pin does not need to be connected if its functionality is not used.
+If ninit_conf is not used, nconfig must be pulled to VCC either directly or through a pull-up resistor.
 OE Open-Drain Bidirectional This pin is driven low when POR is not complete.
+A user-selectable 2-ms or This pin is driven low when POR is not complete.
 A user-selectable 2-ms or 100-ms counter holds off the release of OE during initial power up to permit voltage levels to stabilize.
 POR time can be extended by externally holding OE low.
-OE is connected to the FPGA $nstatus$ signal.
-After the EPC device controller releases OE, it waits for the $nstatus$ -OE line to go high before starting the FPGA configuration process.
-This pin contains a programmable internal weak pull-up resistor of 6 $K\Omega$ that can be disabled or enabled in the Quartus II software through the Disable nCS and OE pull-ups on configuration device option.
+OE is connected to the FPGA nstatus signal.
+After the EPC device controller releases OE, it waits for the nstatus-oe line to go high before starting the FPGA configuration process.
+This pin contains a programmable internal weak pull-up resistor of 6 KW that can be disabled or enabled in the Quartus II software through the Disable ncs and OE pull-ups on configuration device option.